Replica cluster move: The Chayes-Machta-Redner representation

 Under these rules, it can be checked that a cycle of open bonds can only contain an even number of red bonds.
 A cluster formed with blue bonds is referred to as a blue cluster, and a super-cluster formed together with both blue and red bonds is referred to as a grey cluster.

 Once the clusters are generated, there are two types of non-local updates that can be made to the clock states independently in the clock clusters (and thus the spin states in both replicas).
 First, for every blue cluster, we can flip (or rotate $180^{\circ}$) the clock states with some arbitrary probability.
 Following this, for every grey cluster (blue clusters connected with red bonds), we can rotate all the clock states simultaneously by a random angle.

 It can be shown that both updates are consistent with the bond-formation rules, and satisfy detailed balance.
 Therefore, an algorithm based on this CMR representation will be correct when used in conjunction with other ergodic algorithms.
-However, the algorithm is not necessarily efficient, as a giant grey cluster will tend to span the entire lattice at sufficiently low temperatures.
+However, the algorithm is not necessarily efficient, as a giant grey cluster will tend to span the entire lattice at sufficiently low temperatures (e.g. even at paramagnetic phases of spin-glass models).